Romare Bearden: Early life and education

-Bearden was born September 2, 1911, in Charlotte, North Carolina.
-Bearden's family moved with him to New York City when he was a toddler, as part of the Great Migration.
+Bearden was born September 2, 1911, in Charlotte.
+Bearden and his family moved to New York City when he was a toddler, as part of the Great Migration.
 After enrolling in P.S.
-5 in 1917, on 141 Street and Edgecombe Avenue in Harlem, Bearden attended P.S.
-139, followed by DeWitt Clinton High School.
-In 1927 he moved to East Liberty, Pittsburgh, with his grandparents, and then returned to New York City.
+5 in 1917, on 141 Street and Edgecombe Avenue in Harlem, he attended P.S.
+139 and then DeWitt Clinton High School.
+In 1927 he moved to East Liberty, Pittsburgh with his grandparents and then returned to New York City.
 The Bearden household soon became a meeting place for major figures of the Harlem Renaissance.
-His father, Howard Bearden, was a pianist.
-Romare's mother, Bessye Bearden, played an active role with the New York City Board of Education, and also served as founder and president of the Colored Women's Democratic League.
-She was also a New York correspondent for The Chicago Defender, an African-American newspaper.
-Bearden had Cherokee, Italian, and African ancestry.
-The Washington Post described him as "African American."
-Bearden's fair skin allowed him to cross boundaries that many other black people were restricted from.
+His father, R. Howard Bearden, was a grocer and pianist.
+Romare's mother, Bessye Bearden, played an active role with the New York City Board of Education, and also was the founder and president of the Colored Women's Democratic League.
+She was a New York correspondent for The Chicago Defender, an African-American newspaper.
+Romare had Cherokee, Italian, and African ancestry.
+The Washington Post described him as "African American".
+His fair skin allowed him to cross boundaries which many other Black people were unable to access.

-In 1929, he graduated from Peabody High School in Pittsburgh.
-He enrolled in Lincoln University, the nation's second oldest historically black college, founded in 1854.
-He later transferred to Boston University where he served as art director for Beanpot, Boston University's student humor magazine.
-Bearden continued his studies at New York University (NYU), where he started to focus more on his art and less on athletics, and became a lead cartoonist and art editor for The Medley, the monthly journal of the secretive Eucleian Society at NYU.
-Bearden studied art, education, science, and mathematics, graduating with a degree in science and education in 1935.
+In 1929, Romare Bearden graduated from Peabody High School in Pittsburgh.
+He enrolled in Lincoln University, the nation's second oldest historically Black college, founded in 1854.
+He transferred to Boston University where he served as the art director for Beanpot, Boston University's student humor magazine.
+He continued his studies at New York University (NYU), where he started to focus more on his art and less on athletics, and became a lead cartoonist and art editor for The Medley, the monthly journal of the secretive Eucleian Society at NYU.
+Bearden studied art, education, science, and mathematics graduating with a degree in science and education in 1935.

-He continued his artistic study under German artist George Grosz at the Art Students League in 1936 and 1937.
-During this period Bearden supported himself by working as a political cartoonist for African-American newspapers, including the Baltimore Afro-American, where he published a weekly cartoon from 1935 until 1937.
+Bearden continued his artistic study under German artist George Grosz at the Art Students League in 1936 and 1937.
+During this time he supported himself by working as a political cartoonist for African-American newspapers, including the Baltimore Afro-American, where he published a weekly cartoon from 1935 until 1937.